PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-04-15-linkedin-como-red-profesional-fragmentada.md

 - and networks that offer presence without returning value equivalent to the time invested.

 In that sense, LinkedIn appears here not only as a partially failed professional network, but as a symptom of a broader economy in which collaboration weakens while exposure multiplies.

+### 5 bis.
+Aspirational B2B amplification

+An additional layer of the problem becomes visible in the platform’s everyday feed:
+LinkedIn seems to amplify with particular ease B2B posts built around access promises, large numbers, elite language, striking conversions, and calls to action designed to trigger desire, comparison, or fear of missing out.

+This does not mean that all such content is false by definition.
+It points to something more structural: the network appears to reward rapid economic signaling and performative authority more easily than complexity, traceability, or framework-level reading.

+That intensifies the fragmentation already described.
+Not only is conversation weakened.
+A hierarchy of visibility is also reinforced in which what simplifies aspiration and status circulates better than what reorganizes understanding.

 ### 6. Risk or drift